jean-tissot/pdf-merger/README.md

 ## How to use
 - First you need to have python 3 installed on your computer
-- Then you need to install `pypdf` with the command `pip install pypdf`
+- Then you need to run the command `pip install -r requirements.txt` (or `python -m pip install -m requirements.txt`)
 - Then you can execute `merger.py` (double click on it or execute `python merger.py` in a terminal)